logo1

 • DOF/IR markings.

 • Sharp.
-This lens is quite sharp even wide open.
+This lens is really sharp even wide open.

 • Focus speed.